bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

                                      Accepts an optional parameter of 'ipv4' or 'ipv6' to specify an IP format.
 **valid_mac**             No         Returns FALSE if the supplied MAC address is not valid.
 **valid_base64**          No         Returns FALSE if the supplied string contains anything other than valid Base64 characters.
+**valid_date**            No         Returns FALSE if the supplied string does not parse to a valid date.
+**date_is_past**          No         Returns FALSE if the supplied string does not parse to a valid date and is in the future.
+**date_is_future**        No         Returns FALSE if the supplied string does not parse to a valid date and is in the past.
 ========================= ========== ============================================================================================= =======================

 .. note:: These rules can also be called as discrete methods.
 For